nikhilnair31/The-Mass/README.md

 - [ ] See how to get point light working on The Mass
 - [ ] Create particle system for snowstorm
-- [ ] Add throwables in the toilet
-- [ ] Hide the vent exit steam at the start and unlock at Attempt 5
 - [ ] Add items
   - room fresherner to spray with
   - bug spray and lighter to flamethrow with